troessner/articles/draft-how-does-mutant-work.markdown

 end
 ```

-So let's say the `Greeter` class from above is part of a gem called "hello_world" which, following RubyGems conventions, has a folder called "hello_world" in "lib/" and in this folder the `Greeter` class file like this:
+So let's say the `Greeter` class from above is part of a gem called "hello_world" which follows RubyGems conventions so it basically looks like this:

 ```
 ├── Gemfile